 This methodology is fundamental to project, product, and third-party management.
 It ensures issues are addressed promptly, reducing their negative impact.

-By establishing a structured framework, teams are empowered to anticipate and respond to changes, both internally and externally.
+By establishing a structured issues management framework, teams are empowered to anticipate and respond to changes, both internally and externally.
 As a result, organizations can stay aligned with their objectives, even when facing challenges.

 The issues management process focuses on the challenges and obstacles organizations might face when handling third-party relationships.
 It emphasizes the identification, tracking, and resolution of problems to ensure that business goals stay on course and meet their intended objectives.